Occupational & Physical Therapy for Arthritis

 How can occupational therapists help?

 Occupational therapists can teach you how to reduce strain on your joints during daily activities.
 They can show you how to modify your home and workplace environments to reduce motions that might aggravate arthritis.
-Occupational therapists might also provide splints for your hands or wrists, and might recommend assistive devices to aid in driving, bathing, dressing, housekeeping, and other tasks.
+Occupational therapists can also provide splints for your hands or wrists, and recommend assistive devices to help you drive, bathe, dress, keep house, and do other tasks.

 How can physical therapists help?

 Exercises designed to preserve the mobility, strength, and use of your joints